 About Crowdpear

-Crowdpear is a Lithuanian-based crowdfunding platform where investors can invest in mortgage-backed real estate loans from Lithuania and earn an average return of 10.6%.
+Crowdpear is a Lithuanian-based crowdfunding platform where investors can invest in mortgage-backed real estate loans from Lithuania and earn a return of up to 14%.

 The Origin Story

-Crowdpear is a spin-off from PeerBerry.
-This is proven by the fact that two of the three shareholders are also shareholders at PeerBerry and there is also a very strong overlap in terms of team members.
+Crowdpear is a PeerBerry spin-off.
+This is proven by the fact that two of the three shareholders are also shareholders at PeerBerry.
+In Addition, there is also a strong overlap in terms of team members.

 The spin-off was founded primarily because PeerBerry and Crowdpear pursue different business models that are assessed differently from a regulatory point of view.
-Combining the two platforms under one roof would therefore not be possible.
+Combining the two platforms under one roof would therefore not have been possible.

-Vytautas Olšauskas (25%) and Ivan Butov (25%) are two shareholders who are also registered as owners at PeerBerry with the same shares.
+Vytautas Olšauskas (25%) and Ivan Butov (25%) are two shareholders who are also registered as owners at PeerBerry with the same amount of shares.

 Crowdpear Management